 - Logo Joke: After the logo is formed, the background turns into space as the castle goes into hyperdrive.

-- Lucky Charms Title: As seen on the cover above, the film's title is stylized as Leroy Lilo & Stitch with Lilo's name struck-through (which we can't render in text here) and Leroy's name "written" over it.
-Ironically however, Lilo is arguably the protagonist in this film.
+- Lucky Charms Title: The film's title is stylized on the DVD cover (seen on top) as Leroy Lilo & Stitch with Lilo's name struck-through (which we can't render in text here) and Leroy's name "written" over it.
+Ironically, however, Lilo is arguably the protagonist in this film.

 - Memento MacGuffin: Stitch's tiki.